 - Were the Drug Crimes willful, intentional, or malicious;

 - Whether anyone sustained any injuries in the course of the Drug Crimes;

-- The severity of the injuries or damages;
+- Severity of the injuries or damages;

-- The value of injuries or damages.
+- Value of injuries or damages.

 The Weiser Law Firm, New Orleans Drug Charges Criminal Defense Lawyer